mengguo214/Data-Science-Self-Review/sql.md

 ```

 3. RANK
+These three functions will number each row.
+Using row_number gives a result that must always be unique.
+Each row is assigned a different value even if they are equal

+The easiest way to explain rank and dense_rank is to imagine ranking the runners of a race.
+Consider: If 2 runners finish in equal 3rd, is the next runner's place 4th (dense_rank) or 5th (rank).

 give info about where it lies in the whole group, 应用在全表的时候可以不用PARTITION BY
 ```
 ROW_NUMBER() OVER (PARTITION BY department ORDER BY salary DESC)